Amarisoft

 NR SA SRS AntennaSwitching Test3 Log 02

-Three srs resources are configured in srs-ResourceToAddModList and the same srs resource are used in two srs resource sets configured in srs-ResourceSetToAddModList.
+These resources are then referenced by the two SRS resource sets configured in srs-ResourceSetToAddModList.

 NR SA SRS AntennaSwitching Test3 Log 03